Police worried crackdowns on convoys will hinder their ability to recruit from the lunatic fringe - The Beaverton

 “We’ve been trying to keep things as cordial as possible so as to not antagonize these belligerent right-wing conspiracy theorists, because that is our prime recruitment pool,” said Ottawa’s Interim Police Chief Steve Bell.
 “But now that the government has forced us to escalate from our preferred tactic of polite deference to the more aggressive tactic of law enforcement, this department might have some trouble finding new officers.”

 aren’t the only ones worried by what the current clashes will do to their ability to procure new officers.
-The RCMP has bent over backwards trying to show extremists blockading Canada/U.S. border crossings that they are on their side, from giving upset blockaders hugs to letting them cause a days-long international incident without filing any charges, but that may not be enough to salve the hurt feelings.
+The has bent over backwards trying to show extremists blockading Canada/U.S. border crossings that they are on their side, from giving upset blockaders hugs to letting them cause a days-long international incident without filing any charges, but that may not be enough to salve the hurt feelings.

-“We’re dealing with a group who is used to having law enforcement on their side, and it’s very jarring for them to now be shown that they are subject to the same laws as everyone else… eventually, as long as they keep breaking those laws on camera,” said RCMP Commissioner Brenda Lucki.
+“We’re dealing with a group who is used to having law enforcement on their side, and ’s very jarring for them to now be shown that they are subject to the same laws as everyone else… eventually, as long as they keep breaking those laws on camera,” said RCMP Commissioner Brenda Lucki.

 “We just hope we can win back the demographic we’ve alienated by hammering home in our future recruitment drives that recent events are an aberration, and if you join the RCMP you are far more likely to be violently arresting Indigenous land defenders than members of your own family.”